Mental Illness Symptoms, Causes and Types

 Knowing the cause can help identify the illness and provide necessary treatment.

-What can cause mental illness?
+What are the causes of mental illness?

-As mentioned above mental illness is an umbrella term with varying conditions that can trigger its cause.
+As mentioned above, mental illness is an umbrella term with varying conditions that can trigger its cause.

-Factors like family history and genes life-altering experiences chemical imbalance in the brain or a brain injury can cause mental illness.
+Factors like family history and genes, life-altering experiences, chemical imbalance in the brain, or a brain injury can cause mental illness.

 At times when a mother is exposed to a certain virus, it can damage the brain of a child during pregnancy and can cause mental illness.

-What are the common risk factors of mental illness?
+What are the warning signs of mental illness?

 Some of the biophysical risk factors include